argoproject/Argo/docs/users/sidebarswidgets.rst

 - **Main Sidebar** - By default this is the sidebar used for all non-single pages (homepage, category pages, date archive pages, etc.)
 - **Single Sidebar** - Used on single posts and pages.
 Note that if you do not populate this widget area, Largo will fallback to using the Main Sidebar instead.
 Additionally, as of Largo version 0.4, the recommended default layout for single posts and pages is a single column layout that does **not** include a sidebar unless you explicitly set one from the Layout Options > Custom Sidebar dropdown menu when editing an individual post.
 If you select a sidebar from this dropdown menu, it typically appear as a skinny column floated to the left of your content.
 - **Topic Sidebar** - An optional widget area enabled from the Appearance > Theme Options > Layout Options menu.
-When enabled, this widget area will be used in the place of the main sidebar on all category, tag and custom taxonomy (e.g. - series) pages.
+When enabled, this widget area will be used in the place of the main sidebar on all category, tag, and custom taxonomy (e.g. - series) pages.

 **Footer Widget Areas**